Homelessness in England: Homelessness Reduction Act 2017

 The Homelessness Reduction Act 2017 placed a new duty on local authorities in England to assist people threatened with homelessness within 56 days and to assess, prevent and relieve homelessness for all eligible applicants including single homeless people from April 2018.
 In short, no one should be turned away.

 January 2018 report

 In January 2018, it was reported that the number of homeless people sleeping on the streets in England had reached its highest level on record.
 The government's official figures showed that on any given night in autumn 2017, over 4,500 people were sleeping on the streets in England.
 The number had been shown to have increased by 73% over the last three years.
 The national charity for homeless people in the UK, Crisis, said the true number of those sleeping rough in England was far greater than the government's official figures, placing the number of people sleeping rough in England alone as over 8,000.

+January to March 2023 report

+In the January to March 2023 figures reported by the UK government it was revealed that homelessness in England had reached record levels, with 104,510 households in England in temporary accommodation.

+May 2024 OECD report

+In May 2024 the Organisation for Economic Co-operation and Development (OECD) published a report detailing the number of people experiencing homelessness as reported by public authorities in OECD and EU countries.
+The report found that Britain had the highest rate of homelessness in the developed world.

+December 2024 Shelter report

+A report by the charity Shelter in December 2024 stated that at least 354,000 people were homeless in England, an increase of 14% in a year.
+The charity's research also showed that 326,000 people are in temporary accommodation in England (a 17% increase in a year), 3,900 people in England are sleeping rough on any given night (an increase of 27%) and on top of these figures a further 16,600 single people in England are in hostels or other homeless accommodation.

+February 2025

+In February 2025, research commissioned by Crisis found that English councils' spending on emergency accommodation for homeless families rose by 78% in the year to March 2024.
+Researchers also found that the total households eligible for homelessness support increased by 9% to almost 325,000 in 2023–24.

+November 2025

+In November 2025, the charity Crisis said that "around 189,000 families and individuals who faced the worst forms of homelessness such as rough sleeping, sofa surfing and living in tents were not included in official statistics", regarding homeless people in England.
+It also said that "the number of people facing the worst forms of homelessness has grown by a fifth since 2022 and now stands at around 300,000".